kool-engine/kool/README.md

 | Browser     | WebGPU      | :white_check_mark: Fully working                                     |
 | Android     | OpenGL ES 3 | :eight_spoked_asterisk: kool-core fully working (but no physics yet) |

+### Android Support

+The Android target is disabled by default (to avoid having the Android SDK as a build requirement).
+You can enable the Android target by running the gradle task `enableAndroidPlatform`.

-Android support is very new and only available for `kool-core` for now.
+Moreover, Android support is only available for `kool-core` for now.
 Therefore, the demos don't work on Android yet (because they also require `kool-physics`).
 However, there's a basic [kool-android-template](https://github.com/fabmax/kool-templates) project with a minimal kool Android app.